1930 VFL grand final: Match summary

 Collingwood's famous coach, Jock McHale, could not attend the 1930 Grand Final, being confined to bed with the flu.
 Veteran administrator, club treasurer and former premiership player Bob Rush took charge in his place.
-Nevertheless, following a decision by AFL historians in 2014, McHale is now credited as Collingwood's sole coach in the game for the purposes of coaching statistics.
+Following a decision by AFL historians in 2014, McHale is credited as Collingwood's sole coach in the game for the purposes of coaching statistics.

-The Magpies started the match aggressively, and seemed too intent on playing the man.
-The Cats, however, focused on the ball and kicked the goals.
+Collingwood started the match aggressively, and seemed too intent on playing the man.
+Geelong, however, focused on the ball and kicked the goals.
 Their pace and work in the air saw them leading by 21 points at half time.

-At half time, Rush delivered what Harry Collier recalled was one of the most inspirational speeches that he had ever heard, and the team produced one of the most dominant and important quarters in the club's history, coming from a 27-point deficit to lead by 32 at 3-quarter time.
+At half time, Rush delivered what Harry Collier recalled was one of the most inspirational speeches that he had ever heard, and the team produced one of the most dominant and important quarters in the club's history, coming from a 27-point deficit to lead by 32 at three-quarter time.
 Goals came from Gordon Coventry, Makeham, H Collier and Beveridge.
 Geelong had become "listless and ragged whereas Collingwood were tearing along in their best style".
-The Sun described the club's third term as "one of the finest ever seen in football… it was an object lesson to every team in rising to the occasion after being apparently beaten, and by sheer grit and magnificent teamwork, sweeping down every obstacle in their way of finals success."
+The Sun described the club's third term as "one of the finest ever seen in football... it was an object lesson to every team in rising to the occasion after being apparently beaten, and by sheer grit and magnificent teamwork, sweeping down every obstacle in their way of finals success."

-Both teams kicked 3 goals in the final quarter, but Collingwood won by 30 points.
+Both teams kicked three goals in the final quarter, but Collingwood won by 30 points.

 In winning four successive premierships from 1927 to 1930, Collingwood set a record that has not been equalled to date.
 The teams from this era became known as "The Machine" for the teamwork, efficiency and effectiveness with which they played.